-The integral representation in equation (\ref{eq:dvar}) of the distance variance $\V^2(X)$ generally is not suitable for practical purposes.
-Sz\'{e}kely, et al. \cite{szekely2007,szekely2009} derived an alternative representation; they show that if the random vector $X \in \R^p$ satisfies $\E \|X\|^2 < \infty$ and if $X$, $X'$, and $X''$ are i.i.d. then
+In order to develop an empirical version of $\V^2(X)$, Sz\'{e}kely, et al. \citep{szekely2007,szekely2009} derived an alternative representation of $\V^2(X)$; they showed that if the random vector $X \in \R^p$ satisfies $\E \|X\|^2 < \infty$ and if $X$, $X'$, and $X''$ are i.i.d. then

 where

 and